pepollms/tracker/_doc/op_3_operations.md

 ### Create Markdown Files

-Markdown files are template files rendered by Jekyll to produce HTML files.
+Markdown files are template files processed by Jekyll to produce HTML files.
-They are automatically created based on the data in the database.
+These template markdown files are created based on the data in the database.

 The markdown file creation is automatically called by the initialization script, although it may be performed separately.

-The following command creates all markdown files for the `district`, `municipality` and `barangay` directories under the project root directory.
-The number of created markdown files depends on the number districts, municipalities and barangays in the database.
+The following command creates all markdown files for the `district`, `municipality` and `barangay` directories under the _project root directory_.
+The number of created markdown files depends on the number districts, municipalities, barangays and precincts in the database.

 ~~~
 $ ./import.sh --create-markdown